ProbablyME/Bob/README.md

 ## If you want to support me, note that I would like you to use my bot : https://discord.com/api/oauth2/authorize?client_id=1026197704767971428&permissions=978715004753&scope=bot

 disclaimer :
-Bob's creator (me) used a lot of things on internet to create Bob, so there are things that aren't 100% accurate.
+Bob's creator (me) used a lot of things on internet to create Bob, so there are things that aren't 100% accurate. <br>

+#### If you have any issues / questions / suggestions add me on discord : "ProbablyME#7390"